Update: We have released a free ebook about our workflow: Efficiency in Development Workflows.

 We are very interested in your workflows, so please leave a comment how you are working on new features.
 If you have any questions leave a comment, send us an in-app message or a tweet to @Codeship.

-Next time we will show you how we go from code to pull request, code review and then merge into master.
+Next time we will show you how we go from code to pull request, code review and then merge into controller.
 You can read part 2 here.

 Stay up to date